🔍 공개 퀴즈 검색

 Why are food chains limited to about 4-5 trophic levels?

-2. Animals get too large
+2. Animals get too large at top levels

-3. Not enough space
+3. Not enough physical space for them

-4. Too much competition
+4. Too much competition at top levels

 Primary productivity is highest in ecosystems with:

-1. Low temperature and low water
+1. Low temperature and low water availability

-2. Only sunlight
+2. Only abundant sunlight available

-4. No nutrients
+4. No nutrients available in the soil

 The total amount of living tissue at each trophic level is called: